User Community Service Desk Downloads

 100

-Delay (in ms) between processing individual deletion commit sets in the LTC process.
+Delay (in milliseconds) between processing individual deletion commit sets in the LTC process.

-The parameters below make it possible to apply hints for some special computations being done during the processing.
+The following parameters make it possible to apply hints for some special computations that are done during the processing.

 /*+ ORDERED USE_NL(l d x) FULL(l) INDEX(d) INDEX(x) */